 • Fold blankets over beds

-• Leave the towels in front of the shower (if you have taken the towel rental service)
+• Leave the bath towels in front of the shower (if you have taken the towel rental service)

 • Defrost the refrigerator